nolash/weechat-pss/README.md

 * [secp256k1-py v0.13.2](https://github.com/ludbb/secp256k1-py)
 * [xmpppy v1.4.0](http://xmpppy.sf.net) (not used yet)

-(Dependencies describe the environment this script is being developed in.
-They are not necessarily minimal requirements)
+(The _versions_ of the dependencies are not necessarily minimal requirements, but are the versions in which the plugin is being developed in)

 ## Installation